 Related: MCDELIVERY IS COMING TO MICKEY D’S

-Including McCafé and it’s 1,300 locations, the five largest coffee shop chains on the planet are Costa Coffee with 1,700 locations, Restaurant Brands International (NASDAQ:DNKND) Dunkin’ Donuts with 10,000 locations and Starbucks Corp.
-(NASDAQ:SBUXC) with 20,000 stores.
+Including McCafé and it’s 1,300 locations, the five largest coffee shop chains on the planet are Costa Coffee with 1,700 locations, Restaurant Brands International (NASDAQ:DNKNC) Dunkin’ Donuts with 10,000 locations and Starbucks Corp.
+(NASDAQ:SBUXD) with 20,000 stores.

 The granddaddy of them all, of course is Starbucks.
 That’s the one McDonald’s has in its sights now.
 This is because McDonald’s believes beverages in general and coffee in particular is an area where the company can grow revenue in a big way.